 The shows are to be used for one competitive season.
 If a group wants to use the work beyond that, additional permission will be required.

 As you can tell from the recordings, a lot of time and energy has gone into creating these productions.
-All of these shows have been finalists or medalists at either the local or national level.
+Many of these shows have been finalists or medalists at either the local or national level.
 As designers, we don't just have experience in every class, but success in every class and are currently active in the activity on many levels.
 In short…you get what you pay for.

 A sampler is an electronic component that stores small bits of audio that can be triggered at the push of a button.
 They are a great way to add sound effects to your show or to have clear narration every time without worrying about a student narrator.
 They are in the range of $300-$400 for a suitable option.
 The most commonly used sampler is the Roland SP-303, SP-404 and they keep upgrading from there.